 Courses are held online through zooms, with the exception of one course, which will be held in the teaching rooms of the central lecture rooms.
-Please consult this website at any time from 24 May 2021 to check the location of your classes.
+Please consult the moodle page at any time from 23 May 2022 to check the zoom link to your classes.

 TYPHOONS AND RAINSTORMS: Cancellation of classes

 If either a Typhoon No. 8 (or higher) or a Rainstorm Black Warning Signal is hoisted or in force at or after 6:00am, all morning classes will be cancelled automatically.
 Similarly, if either of the signals is hoisted or in force at or after 11:00am, all afternoon classes will be cancelled accordingly.